David Gray (British musician): Later career

 After a three-year hiatus which saw him wind down his recording and touring schedule due to exhaustion, Gray returned with his seventh album, Life in Slow Motion, in September 2005.
 Like its predecessor, it topped the UK Albums Chart in its first week of release.
 After the much-criticised A New Day at Midnight, Life in Slow Motion was hailed as a return to form by many critics.
 Lead single "The One I Love" was a Top 10 hit in the UK in October 2005 and spent three months in the UK chart.
-Following the relative commercial failure of follow-up singles "Hospital Food" and "Alibi", Gray again went into hiatus during 2006.

 In March 2007, Gray released the compilation album Shine: The Best of the Early Years.
 On 7 July 2007, Gray performed with Damien Rice at the UK leg of Live Earth at Wembley Stadium in London.
 Gray released a compilation CD of live covers entitled A Thousand Miles Behind exclusively through his official website on 8 October that year on CD and digital download.
 On 13 November, Gray released the album Greatest Hits, which includes many of his best known songs as well as two new songs, including the lead single "You're the World to Me".